trevorwslee/MCE-DumbDisplay/README.md

-Then you can program something intresting, like
+Then you can program something more intresting, like

     ddmb.setup(5, 5)
     basic.forever(function () {